-Allows this job to assign more tasks to a host than processors.
+Note: Allows this job to assign more tasks to a host than processors.
 This does not prevent other MSC Nastran jobs or users from using the processors.
-See also the "hosts" keyword below. t one task will be assigned for each system can only have four tasks assigned. re assigned to hosts in a round-robin order the number of processors on the host.
-Note: Assigning more tasks to a hoperformance of your DMP j - ocessors will impact the elapsed-time In the following examples, a ssume that host 1 and host2 each have two processors.
-Example: stran example dmp=6 1:host2 hostovercommit=no The job will not be started be and host. ecause a total of o only four processors are available on host1 Example: stran example dmp=6 c1:host2 hostovercommit=yes The job will be allowed to s tart, with three t asks each assigned to host1 and host2. hosts hosts= host:host: hosts= host;host; hosts= filename Default: See text Defines the list of candidate hosts to be used for a DMP analysis.
+See also the "hosts" keyword below.
+If "hostovercommit=no" is specified, at most one task will be assigned for each processor on the host, i.e., a four processor system can only have four tasks assigned.
+If "hostovercommit=yes" is specified, tasks are assigned to hosts in a round-robin order until all tasks are assigned, without regard to the number of processors on the host.
+Assigning more tasks to a host than it has processors will impact the elapsed-time performance of your DMP job.
+In the following examples, a ssume that host 1 and host2 each have two processors.
+Example: nast_ver exam hosts=host1 ple dmp=6 :host2 hostovercommit=no The job will not be started because a total of only four processors are available on host 1 and host.
+Example: nast_ver example dmp=6 hosts=host1:host2 hostovercommit=yes The job will be allowed to start, with three tasks each assigned to host hosts hosts=host:host: hosts=host;host; hosts=filename Default: See text Defines the list of candidate hosts to be used for a DMP analysis.
 This list is scanned in a round-robin order until all tasks have been assigned to a host.
 If "hostovercommit=no" is specified, at most one task will be assigned for each processor on the host, i.e., a four processor system can only have four tasks assigned.
-Multiple hosts are specified in the standard manner for the PATH environment variable, that is "hosts= host1:host2: " on LINUX and "hosts= host1;host2; " on Windows.
+Multiple hosts are specified in the standard manner for the PATH environment variable, that is "hosts=host1:host2:" on LINUX and "hosts=host1;host2;" on Windows.
 The default is the current system.
-See Running Distributed Memory Parallel (DMP) Jobs, 110 for additional information.
+The default is the current system.
+See Running Distributed Memory Parallel (DMP) Jobs, 113 for additional information.
 In the following examples, assume that the current host, host1, and host2 each have two processors.
-Example: prod_ver nas stran example dmp=2 The job will be run on the c current host.
-Example: prod_ver nastran example dmp=3 hosts=host1:host2
+Example: nast_ver exam ple dmp=2 The job will be run on the current host.

+nast\ver example dmp=3 hosts=host1:host2